 What is Acorns?

-Acorn is both a robo-advisor and automated savings tool.
+Acorn is both a robo-advisor and micro-investing app.
 Its most notable feature is Round-Ups, which rounds transactions from a linked credit or debit card up to the next dollar and invests the change.
 You can add multipliers of 2x, 3x, or 10x to make your spare change add up even faster.

 Acorns’ Found Money program gives you cashback to invest when you use your linked card at any of Acorns over 350 partner companies.
 The rewards can be a fixed dollar amount or percentage of your purchase.